Tips To Build A Customer Support Team

 A customer support team is tasked with:

-• Processing returns or refunds for customers.
+• Processing returns or refunds.

 For small businesses and startups:

-For mid-size companies and startups:
+For mid-size companies:

 For enterprise-level companies: